NASM-COURSE-FRAMEWORK/Template_V1/README.md

 6. Zoom Function:
 -Perhaps look at simply changing the main container pecentage upon zooming in.

+7. Moodle Launch Page (IN PROGRESS)
+- Create buttons for launching each chapter.
+- Create progress bars for each chapter displayed above each button using the local storage variables.
+- Create an image rotator with exercise images and perhaps adds.

 CSS
 1. Clean up all current CSS code with comments for updating later.